-The holiday of Cinco De Mayo, “The Fifth of May”, celebrates the victory of the Mexicans over the French army at The Battle of Puebla in 1862.
-Frances Napoleon III wanted to establish a French empire in Mexico.
-On May 5, 1862, his well-trained army was defeated at the Battle of Puebla by a smaller force of Mexican militia.
-The events of May 5 (Cinco de Mayo) unified the Mexican people during a long struggle to maintain their independence.
-Today, Mexicans and Mexican-Americans celebrate the outcome of the battle with parades, festivals, and music.
+On the fifth of May, we celebrate Cinco de Mayo, the commemoration of Mexico’s victory over the French at the Battle of the Puebla in 1862.
+France’s Napoleon III wanted to establish a French empire in Mexico.
+On May 5, 1862, his well-trained army was defeated at the Battle of Puebla by a far smaller force of Mexican militia.
+The events of May 5 unified the Mexican people during a long struggle to maintain their own independence.
+Many Americans, especially those with Mexican heritage, celebrate the outcome of the battle with festivals, food, and music.